kskbhat/Silhouette/README.md

 Usage of the main functions is demonstrated in the package examples and documentation.

-For an intro see the vignette A quick tour of `Silhouette`, which is available as
+For an intro, see the vignette A quick tour of `Silhouette`, which is available as

 ```r
 vignette("Silhouette")
 ```

-You can also access the vignette from the `Vignettes` tab in the top navigation bar of the package website.

-For information on stable release updates, visit the `NEWS` section available in the top navigation bar.
+You can also access the vignette from the `Vignettes` tab in the top navigation bar of the package [website](https://kskbhat.github.io/Silhouette/).
+For information on stable release updates, visit the `NEWS` section available in the top navigation bar  of the package [website](https://kskbhat.github.io/Silhouette/).

 ---